 All grades and marks appear on the permanent record and/or unofficial transcript.
-They are indicated by the letters shown in the "Grades" table, on this page.
+They are indicated by the letters shown in the "Grades" table below.

 Ordinarily the instructor of a course has full discretion in selecting which grades to use and report from the available grading options.